The Cauchy Combination Test under Arbitrary Dependence Structures: Main Results

-Under the assumption (D1), we will show the standard Cauchy approximation still holds, which is shown in Theorem 1 and the proof is given in Section 5. \begin{theorem} Assume $p_i\sim U(0,1)$, $i=1,\cdots,m$, and the assumption (D1) is satisfied.
-Then (\ref{CCT1}) holds. \end{theorem}
+Under assumption (D1), we can show that the standard Cauchy approximation still holds in the following theorem, the proof of which is given in the Supplementary Materials. \begin{theorem} The approximation given by (1) still holds if $p_i$ follows the uniform distribution on $[0,1]$ and assumption (D1) is satisfied. \end{theorem}